pearcej/cpp4python/_sources/Input_and_Output/InputandOutput.rst

 The End-Of-File (EOF) for Systems that Implement eof()
 ------------------------------------------------------

 So far, the assumption was that the programmer knew exactly how much data to read from an open file.
 However, it is common for a program to keep reading from a file without any idea how much data exists.
 Most versions of C++ incorporate an end-of-file (EOF) flag at the end of the file to let programs know when to stop.
 Otherwise, they could read data from a different file that happened to be right after it in the hard drive, which can be disastrous.

 Many development environments have I/O libraries that define how the member function eof() works for ifstream variables to test if this flag is set to ``true`` or ``false``.
 Typically, one would like to know when the EOF has not been reached, so a common way is a negative boolean value.
 An alternative implementation is to keep reading using the >> operator; if that operation was successful (i.e. there was something in the file that was read), this success is interpreted as a 1 (true).

-Incidentally, that is why if you forget the second equals sign in a comprison between a variable and a value, you are assigning the value to the variable, which is a successful operation, which means the condition ends up evaluating to ``true``.
+Incidentally, that is why if you forget the second equals sign in a comparison between a variable and a value, you are assigning the value to the variable, which is a successful operation, which means the condition ends up evaluating to ``true``.

 The following two code fragments highlight the possibilities: